Ochre Sky Stories

 This is the sixth edition of Stories that demand to be told, a curated spread of the most evocative, resonant, real stories.
 Welcome to Ochre Sky Stories, a home for writers from the Ochre Sky Workshops, facilitated by

-and .1.
-Being a bereaved parent by
+1. Being a bereaved parent by

 Even though consolations sound hollow, we can still say that when parents or elders go, they leave behind legacy.
 But when children go, they leave behind shattered dreams, which not just pierce the whole-being of the bereaved parents, but also rob them of their identity.